-One World Garden is designed to be a place that speaks to all of Utica- those with deep roots in its immigration and settlement history and those among its newest arrivals and refugee population.
-On one hand, its garden elements will communicate coming together, interdependence and inclusion–one part of the “one world” message.
-On the other, its elements will honor and celebrate individuality, difference, strength, courage and resilience and form that part of the one world message that reminds us of what it takes for life to renew, endure and flourish even in the face of great adversity.
+One World Garden is designed to be a place that speaks to all of Utica- those with deep roots in its immigration and settlement history and those among its newest arrivals.
+Its garden elements will communicate coming together, interdependence and inclusion–one part of the “one world” message.
+They will also honor and celebrate individuality, difference, strength, courage and resilience and form that part of the one world message that reminds us of what it takes for life to renew, endure and flourish even in the face of great challenges.

 SANCTUARY GARDENS: In One World Garden, visitors will find beauty, artistry and stories being told through the design of the Sanctuary Gardens and all the beautiful plantings, sculptures, signage, and special features it contains.
 Garden destinations will represent endurance, reflection, flourishing, renewal and replenishment.

 LIVING STORIES SCROLL WALL: The sanctuary gardens are surrounded by decorative enclosing garden fence which will feature a 90’ long “Living Stories Scroll Wall” that will be visible from both inside and outside the garden.
 The Scroll will be a dramatic sculpture telling the Utica’s ‘one world’ story and will include the contributions of local artists and citizens.